Import from Bugzilla

 Your user account in Bugzilla has administrative permissions.

-If the Bugzilla database contains references to entities that do not already exist in YouTrack, they are created.
-The YouTrack user account that you use to run the import should have permissions to create all imported entities.
-We recommend that you use an account with a System Admin role or the Low-level Admin Write permission to run the import.
+If the Bugzilla database contains references to entities that do not exist in YouTrack yet, they are created.
+The YouTrack user account you use to run the import should have permissions to create all imported entities.
+We recommend using an account with a System Admin role or the Low-level Admin Write permission to run the import.

 Here is the list of entities that are imported from Bugzilla and their mapping to YouTrack entities: